Off to West Yellowstone

 Upgraded our usual compact economy rental vehicle on the fly for just a couple of bucks a day—a Subaru Forrester.
 It’s been actively snowing in Glacier (over a foot expected today) and some of the passes have only been open certain parts of the day.
 Last time we went to Glacier, the federal government had closed down and we couldn’t actually get into the park, so… cross your fingers!
 It shouldn’t be snowing as heavily towards the end of the week when we’ll be there.
 Just a periodic mix.

 The drive to West Yellowstone was two hours, easy, and drop-dead gorgeous.
 We followed a river most of the drive, and you could tell the snowmelt was making it extra aggressive.
 Saw some kayakers, to which Jeff commented that, surely, he could also kayak this river, no problem.
 (Yeah, right.)
 Mountains, lots of evergreens.
+The hiking in Bozeman and West Yellowstone has got to be exquisite, for sure.

 I kept an eye out in the plains and rockfall areas for wildlife, but to no avail.
 We did see pronghorns (or just plain deer) more than once.
 There are pronghorns in the area, but it seems we forgot our binocs, so I couldn’t really get a good look.
 Imagine that—I forgot something packing at 2:30 in the morning.